-As a nurse, you have a responsibility to take action when you see unsafe practice, neglect or unprofessional conduct that puts client safety or well-being at risk.
-This includes a legal and ethical duty to report incompetent practice, impaired practice or unethical conduct of regulated health professionals to their professional college.
+As a regulated health professional, you have a responsibility to take action when you see unsafe practice, neglect or unprofessional conduct that puts client safety or well-being at risk.
+This includes a legal and ethical duty to report regulated health professionals to their professional college for conduct such as:

 Practice or conduct that poses a danger to the public or is otherwise contrary to the standards is concerning.
 Define the behaviour by asking yourself: